Ty-Thetravelguy/weather-way-mp2/README.md

 Throughout the development process, console.log was invaluable for debugging and experimentation, substantially deepening my JavaScript proficiency.
 ChatGPT played a crucial role, offering guidance and bolstering my problem-solving capabilities.

 During testing and code validation with JSLint, the tool suggested wrapping response in parentheses for the fetchWeather function, which notably enhanced the app's mobile compatibility—a previously unresolved issue.
 This correction marked a significant improvement in the app's functionality across devices.

-Originally, I envisioned the app with three buttons for varying forecast lengths.
-However, upon reflection, I decided against this feature, concluding that a 5-day forecast sufficiently addresses user needs without complicating the interface.

 One notable issue involved the premature execution of showActivityBtn() following an invalid location search.
 Refactoring the code to conditionally execute showActivityBtn() and displayForecast() based on data validity effectively resolved this issue, ensuring a smoother user experience.